csswizardry/csswizardry.github.com/_posts/2010-12-06-css-camel-case-seriously-sucks.markdown

 wordpress_id: 1867
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- Syntax
+  - Code Quality
 ---

 Now, I know this is going to instantly ruffle some feathers, but I'm not _normally_ one to tell you how to write your code.
 Sure, [I dislike single-line CSS](http://www.venturelab.co.uk/devblog/2010/10/i-wont-tell-you-how-to-write-your-css/), but as long as your code is clean, sensible, understandable and consistent then there's not too much to complain about.
 The most important of these--in my eyes--is consistency.
 There is however one method that, straight off the bat, is instantly and inherently inconsistent... camel case.